SHihozs/Trading/README.md

 5) if you want to be *root* using *ID = root & PW = 123*

 *This rep is my school project.

+*I attached some example website but it's include thai and english language.

 *I apologize if there are any errors.